 Sometimes it takes just one strum of the guitar to have a crowd in the palm of your hands.
-That is exactly what False Advertising witnessed at the Deaf Institute as they performed a set of grungy delight.
+That is exactly what False Advertising delivered at the Deaf Institute as they performed a set of grungy delight.

 False Advertising have been steadily building a strong reputation around the Manchester music scene since forming in 2013.
 This reputation has been solidified with the release of their self-titled debut album this autumn.
 It’s an album which is raw, featuring the grungiest riffs with strong elements of 90s Seattle.